OpenDosimeter/OpenDosimeter/README.md

 <br>

-**As of September 16, 2024**, we have published a technical paper of the OpenDosimeter on arXiv:
+**As of December 1, 2025**, the paper on  OpenDosimeter has been peer reviewed and published in _Communications Engineering_:

 <blockquote>

-N. Ger, A. Ku, J. Lopez, N. R. Bennett, J. Wang, G. Ateka, E. Anyenda, M. Rosezky, A. S. Wang, & K. Shaker, [*"OpenDosimeter: Open Hardware Personal X-ray Dosimeter"*](https://arxiv.org/abs/2409.09993) arXiv:2409.09993 (2024)
+N. Ger, A. Ku, J. Lopez, N. R. Bennett, J. Wang, G. Ateka, E. Anyenda, M. Rosezky, P. Kilavi, A. S. Wang, & K. Shaker, [*"OpenDosimeter: Open hardware personal X-ray dosimeter"*](https://doi.org/10.1038/s44172-025-00540-0) _Commun Eng_ 4, 207 (2025)

 </blockquote>

 Please cite the paper above if you want to reference the OpenDosimeter project.